 Quick Verdict

-LOLER compliance is not optional — it is a legal requirement under the Lifting Operations and Lifting Equipment Regulations 1998.
-Businesses that fail to maintain thorough examination records face unlimited HSE fines, prohibition notices, and in serious cases, criminal prosecution.
+LOLER compliance is not optional.
+Every duty holder must arrange thorough examinations under the Lifting Operations and Lifting Equipment Regulations 1998 ↗.
+Missing records means unlimited HSE fines, prohibition notices, and in serious cases, criminal prosecution.
+The risk is not theoretical.
+The HSE publishes prosecutions regularly.

 LOLER-specific fields out of the box